 What is Drip Marketing?

-Why Drip Marketing is Important?
+Why are Drip Marketing Campaigns Important?

 - Identity, engage and convert high-value prospects and avoid losing them to leakage.